Veritius/bevy_stardust/README.md

     registry: ChannelRegistry,
     mut query: Query<(Entity, &mut NetworkMessages<Outgoing>), With<NetworkPeer>>
 ) {
+    // The ChannelId must be retrieved from the registry.
+    // These are more friendly to store since they're just numbers.
-    let channel = registry.channel_id(TypeId::of::<MyChannel>());
+    // You can cache them if you want, as long as they aren't used in different Worlds. let channel = registry.channel_id(TypeId::of::<MyChannel>());

-    for (entity, mut outgoing) in query.iter_mut() {
+    // You can also iterate in parallel, if you have a lot of things. for (entity, mut outgoing) in query.iter_mut() {
+        // Bytes objects are cheaply clonable, reference counted storages.
-        outgoing.push(channel, Bytes::from_static("Hello, world!"));
+        // You can send them to as many peers as you want once created. outgoing.push(channel, Bytes::from_static("Hello, world!"));
         println!("Sent a message to {entity:?}");
     }
 }

-fn read_words_system(
+// Reading messages also just requires component accesses.
+// The reading queue is a different component from the sending queue.
+// This means you can read and send bytes in parallel, or in different systems. fn read_words_system(
     registry: ChannelRegistry,
     query: Query<(Entity, &NetworkMessages<Incoming>), With<NetworkPeer>>